Rising Star Competition

 • Tim Bugg AM Rising Star Award worth $2500 to further the winner’s musical education

-• The opportunity to perform as a soloist with the Tasmanian Symphony Orchestra
+• The opportunity to rehearse and record as a soloist with the Tasmanian Symphony Orchestra

 • A feature on TSO’s social media accounts and website

-In 2025, we’re proud to also introduce the Tim Bugg AM Rising Star Encouragement Award worth $750.
-This encouragement award will be presented to a second young musician to support them in their musical endeavours.
+TSO is also proud to be able to offer a further $750 encouragement award to support a young musician in their musical endeavours.
 This has been made possible through generous benefactors in memory of Tim Bugg AM.

 Apply Here